Wilmington massacre: 1998 Centennial Commission

 By the early 1990s, different groups in the city told and understood different histories of the events, sparking interest to discuss and commemorate the coup, following efforts to recognize similar atrocities in which white-led mobs destroyed the black communities, such as in Rosewood and Tulsa, respectively.

 In 1995, informal conversations began among the African-American community, UNC-Wilmington's university faculty, and civil rights activists in order to educate residents about what really happened on that day, and to agree on a monument to memorialize the event.
-On November 10, 1996, the town of Wilmington held a program inviting the community to help make plans for the 1998 Centennial Commemoration.
+On November 10, 1996, the town of Wilmington held a program inviting the community to help make plans for the 1998 Centennial Commemoration of the coup.
 Over 200 people attended, including local state representatives and members of the city council.
 Some descendants of the white supremacy leaders of 1898 were opposed to any type of commemoration.

 In early 1998, Wilmington planned a series of "Wilmington in Black and White" lectures, bringing in political leaders, academic specialists and civic rights activists, as well as facilitators such as Common Ground.
-George Rountree III attended a discussion held at St. Stephen's A.M.E.
-Church, attracting a large crowd, as his grandfather was one of the leaders of the 1898 violence.
+George Rountree III attended a discussion held at St. Stephen's AME Church, attracting a large crowd, as his grandfather was one of the leaders of the 1898 violence.
 Rountree spoke of his personal support for racial equality, of his relationship with his grandfather, and of his refusal to apologize for his grandfather's actions as "the man was the product of his times".
 Other descendants of the coup's participants also said they owed no apologies, as they had no part in their ancestors' actions.

 Many listeners argued with Rountree about his position and refusal to apologize.
-Some said that, "although he bore no responsibility for those events, he personally had benefited from them".
-Kenneth Davis, an African American, spoke of his own grandfather's achievements during those times, which Rountree's grandfather and others had "snuffed out" by their violence.
-Davis said that the "past of Wilmington's black community ... was not the past Rountree preferred".
+One attendee said that although Rountree was not responsible for those massacre and its aftermath, he was a beneficiary.
+Kenneth Davis, an African American, spoke of African Americans' achievements following the Civil War, which achievements Rountree's grandfather and others had extinguished, and said that what Wilmington's black community understood of their history was not the history of Rountree's liking.

 1898 Wilmington Race Riot Commission

-In 2000, the state legislature, recognizing that the black community had suffered severely, politically and economically, following the coup, especially due to state disenfranchisement and Jim Crow, created the 13-member, biracial, 1898 Wilmington Race Riot Commission to develop a historical record of the event and to assess the economic impact of the riot on blacks locally and across the region and state, co-chaired by state legislator Thomas E. Wright.
+In 2000, the state legislature recognized that the black community had suffered severely, politically and economically, following the coup, especially due to state disenfranchisement and Jim Crow.
+The state legislature created the 13-member, biracial, 1898 Wilmington Race Riot Commission to develop a historical record of the event and to assess the economic impact of the riot on blacks locally and across the region and state, co-chaired by state legislator Thomas E. Wright.